 Berlin, the lovely capital of Germany, is a prosperous state.
 The largest city in Germany, it is a cosmopolitan place with historical value.
 Renowned for its universities, orchestras, museums and numerous entertainment venues, there is much to see and do here.
 The zoo is one of the most famous zoos in Europe, and with the world’s oldest large-scale movie studio complex, Berlin is a favourite place for international film productions.
 The city is lively with its nightlife and contemporary art shows.
+If you are planning to stay here for a getaway, you can book a hotel in Berlin for your accommodation.
+There are also vacation rentals in Berlin that offer easy access to some famous attractions.
 Whether you’re in Berlin for a short holiday or a long break, you cannot miss the below list of curated landmarks.
 Read on to find out where to go.

 1. The Berlin Wall Memorial

-The Berlin Wall Memorial is situated at the historic site on Bernauer Strasse.
+The Berlin Wall Memorial is situated at the historic site on Bernauer Strasse and is one of the things that Berlin is famous for.
 The memorial consists of the last piece of the Berlin Wall that separated Germany in the Cold War, and it is 1.4 kilometres (less than a mile) long.
 It has been preserved along with the historical grounds behind it, a historical monument to help visitors understand Germany’s past.

 The Berlin Wall Memorial